atunanggara/blog/_posts/2020-03-25-First-Post.md

+---
+toc: true
+layout: post
+description: Setting up my own blog with fastpages.
+categories: [markdown]
+title: First Post - Setting up fastpages blog
+---

-# First Post - Setting up my own blog
+# First Post - Setting up fastpages blog

 This first post will be about my set up for this blog using [fastpages](https://github.com/fastai/fastpages) and how I stumble into it.